slhck/napping-player/README.md

 6. Repeat steps 4 and 5 until the "Finish" button appears.
 7. Click "Finish"
 8. If you're prompted to send an e-mail, simply click "Send" in the upper navigation bar.
+9. If you are prompted to group the videos, create a new group by pressing the button in the menu.
+10. Add videos to a group by clicking them.
+11. Create as many new groups as you like, and once done, click "Finish".
-9. You're done.
-Hand the tablet back to the instructor.
+12. You're done.
+Hand the tablet back.

 You will find the results on the SD card under `NappingLogs`.
 You can also click the Preferences button in the upper right of the start screen and launch the data explorer to see what files already exist — and delete them if necessary.